radiocosmology/alpenhorn/demo/demo-script.md

 alpenhorn daemon to be managing them.
 Requests made on inactive nodes will remain pending in the database until they can be handled by an alpenhorn daemon instance.

-You can see pending requests, including this import request, using the alpenhorn CLI:
+You can see pending requests, including this init request, using the alpenhorn CLI:
 ```
 root@alpen1:/# alpenhorn node show demo_storage2 --all
    Storage Node: demo_storage2